 - You must be 17 years of age and out of school for at least 60 consecutive days.
 You must also provide a letter of request from the military, a postsecondary educational institution or a prospective employer.

-- You must be 17 years of age and incarcerated in a California state or county correctional facility.
-If you are testing under these conditions, you must meet all of the following criteria:
+- You must be 17 years of age, have accumulated fewer than 100 units of high school, be confined to a state or county or correctional agency, and meet all of the following criteria:

 - You do not have a realistic chance of completing the requirements for a high school diploma.

 - You have adequate academic skills to successfully complete the HiSET exam.

 - You understand the options available regarding acquisition of a high school diploma, the high school equivalency certificate, or the high school proficiency certificate and the requirements, expectations, benefits and limitations of each option.

 - You have sufficient time left to complete the entire HiSET exam; however, if released before the test is completed, you may complete testing at an authorized testing center.

 Note: If you pass the HiSET exam at age 17, you will not receive the equivalency certificate until your 18th birthday.
 Before that time, you will receive a letter of intent stating that the certificate is being held pending your 18th birthday.

 - Residency: Title 5 of the California Code of Regulations, Section 11530, defines “Resident of this State” as a person who either presently lives in the State of California, or who has his/her domicile in California in accordance with the criteria established in Government Code section 244.

 - Test Preparation or Instruction: You are not required to take HiSET preparation courses before taking the test.